Oxford's Romanes Lecture: What They Are, How to LIsten to Them Online

 What is Oxford University's Romanes Lecture?

 The Romanes Lecture is held by the University of Oxford annually.
-This public lecture invites distinguished figures from the arts, literature, and science.
+This public lecture features prominent speakers from various fields such as arts, literature, and science.
+This public lecture series aims to enrich academic and public discourse by presenting insightful talks from distinguished figures.

 • 2020: Law in a time of crisis.
-Delivered by Baroness Hale of Richmond.
+Delivered by Baroness Hale of Richmond (video)

 • 2019: The Profession of Intelligence.
 Delivered by Baroness Eliza Manningham-Buller.